 It’s not every day that you get to see an International Moth out sailing.
 But around here, you never know what you’re going to see next.

 seen from the Emirates Palace Marina.

 One Thursday evening, Abu Dhabi Cruiser Association (ADCA) organized a barbecue at the Emirates Palace Marina.
-Emiliano is interested in having the ADCA boats rent slips there, where they are opening up a restaurant.
+Emiliano is interested in having the ADCA boats rent slips there.
 Not everyone is convinced, however.
 As always, there is discussion on the pros and cons, so we’ll see what happens.
 But, it’s a beautiful setting and it would be great not to have to go across town to meet up for the post-race debrief and beverages.

 |With our new sails, we're fast.|

 Emiliano and a friend had sailed Unwind over.
 The next day, Mark and I went along for the sail back over to our slip in the other marina, using the new sails so that Emiliano could see them for the first time.
 It was this day that made me really realize . . . it’s getting hotter, and more humid, like, dripping sweat humid.